schelhorn/virana/README.md

 ### Mapping short reads

 Next, we map the simulated metagenomic short read RNA-Seq data against the reference index.
 As an output, we obtain  a standard (unsorted) `bam` file, a summary statistics `taxonomy.txt` that contains tabular information about the taxa in the reference database that received alignments, as well as a special _hit_ file `hits.bz2` that  captures homology relationships between multi-mapping reads.
 We store a `--sample_id` within the _hits_ file in order to be able to pool samples later on.
 We run a particulare `--sensitive` mapping with several compute `--threads`.
 Note that the `--reads` argument is given twice; the order matters due to the paired end nature of the read data.
 If we had only single-end data, one `--read` argument would have sufficed.
 Input reads are `--zipped`.
 In this example, we restrict our _hit_ output to reads that are alignable to `Viruses`, do not include low-complexity sequence reads (`--filter_complexity`) and have sufficient matches to the references (`--min_continiously_matching` and `--max_relative_mismatches`).
 Note that these filters only apply to the _hit_ file - the taxonomy and the `bam` file report all alignments.
 Again, if you encounter problems, try adding the `--debug` flag.
+Optionally, you could also add a `--splice_junctions` parameter that requires a proper splice junction annotation file for the human genome in gtf format in order to increase sensitivity of detected splice junctions during mapping.
+Please email the authors if you need such a file.

 ```shell
 $ vmap rnamap --index_dir my_rna_index_dir \